What Do People Really Think of Your Business? Why Anonymous (Human) Feedback Changes Everything

 3. Impression and trust signals.
 Does your site feel credible?
 Approachable?
 Trustworthy?
 These gut-level reactions happen in seconds and determine whether someone reaches out or clicks away.
 Knowing how you're actually perceived — not how you hope to be perceived — is powerful.

-We offer Anonymous Focus Group surveys designed specifically for small businesses and growing brands that want real market feedback about their offerings and pricing.
+We offer affordable anonymous Feedback Surveys designed specifically for small businesses and growing brands that want real market feedback about their offerings and pricing.

-Investment: Starting at $295 for a standard anonymous online feedback survey.
+The investment starts at $325 for a standard anonymous online feedback survey.
+For current, active clients, it’s $255.

 The Bottom Line